 But he kept on sleeping covered with ice

-Not sure which one was most memorable, the kids with whom we were played at our guest house or the view of sleeping budha
+Not sure which one was most memorable, the kids with whom we were played at our guest house or the view of sleeping buddha

-Bhishma and Mrigank decided to trek till Sundakphu top while I decided to stay at tonglu.
-I thought, it will be almost same view after next 16km and I don’t prefer trekking .
-I was sitting alone and within few minutes these two were also coming back with same thought.
-Why to climb net 16km for almost same view.
+Bhishma and Mrigank decided to trek till Sundakphu top while I decided to stay at Tonglu.
+I thought it will be almost same view after next 16km and I don’t prefer trekking.
+I was sitting alone and within few minutes these two were also coming back with the same thought.
+Why climb next 16km for an almost same view.

-Moving towards sikkim , all we were dreaming about was zuluk pass and gurudomgar lake but unfortunately that time one of the bridge were broken and we had to wait for few more days .
+Moving towards Sikkim, all we were dreaming about was Zuluk pass and Gurudomgar lake but unfortunately that time one of the bridge was broken and we had to wait for few more days.
 And when you have more people the decision become slower.
 So it took us 3 days without doing anything to decide that we will cover it while going back home.
-And we left for Bhutan on motorcycle
+And we left for Bhutan

-You will know the difference between Bhutan and India on border itself.
-First thing we noticed was men wearing something like a skirt and second thing you will notice is portrait of kings at almost every building inside out.
-For many hours we felt like being stoned by drug or maybe we are dreaming.
-On India side at Jaigaon, you will hear noise of autorikshaws coming from all possible side, people rushing from one place to another littering everywhere.
+You will know the difference between Bhutan and India on the border itself.
+The first thing we noticed was men wearing something like a skirt and second thing you will notice is the portrait of kings at almost every building inside out.
+For many hours we felt like being stoned by a drug or maybe we are dreaming.
+On India side at Jaigaon, you will hear the noise of autorickshaws coming from all possible side, people rushing from one place to another littering everywhere.
 While on the Bhutan side it was very clean with no such noise and people driving patiently.
-Even if some car driver notices you on one side of road trying to cross the road by walk, he will stop his car and wait for you to cross the road .
+Even if some car driver notices you on one side of the road trying to cross the road by walk, he will stop his car and wait for you to cross the road.

-Next day we headed towards capital of Bhutan.
+Next day we headed towards the capital of Bhutan.
 I used to think we are the slowest riders on earth but our speed matches with Bhutanese speed (40km-50km maximum on highways).
-We took so many break, sometimes for photos and sometimes just for taking a dip in freezing cold river and sometimes trying to cross river by on foot .
-It doesn’t only sound stupid, I realized, crossing river is the stupidest thing when I was in the middle of river in freezing cold water and just wanted to cross river not for adventure but for survival.
+We took so many breaks, sometimes for photos and sometimes just for taking a dip in freezing cold river and sometimes trying to cross a river by on foot.
+It doesn’t only sound stupid, I realized, crossing river is the stupidest thing when I was in the middle of the river in freezing cold water and just wanted to cross river not for adventure but for survival.

-We didn’t reach Thimphu same day and took a break in midway where we tried the national dish of Bhutam “ema dachi”.
+We didn’t reach Thimphu same day and took a break in midway where we tried the national dish of Bhutan “ema Dachi”.
 I don’t like cheese so much, but rest two enjoyed it so much that they ate it almost every day during Bhutan trip.

-Net day we reached Thimphu and luckily got a cheap hotel for stay.
-Hotels in bhutan are really expensive , I don’t remember if I came across any room less than 700 rupees per night and it was so cold that you cant stay anywhere.
+Next day we reached Thimphu and luckily got a cheap hotel for stay.
+Hotels in Bhutan are really expensive, I don’t remember if I came across any room less than 700 rupees per night and it was so cold that you cant stay anywhere.

-One can find many stupas or choten on most random place while traveling across bhutan and our life in bhutan was similar to those chortens.
+One can find many stupas or Chorten on the most random place while traveling across Bhutan and our life in Bhutan was similar to those Chortens.
 Spending days not doing anything.
-So we started calling ourself 3 chortens
+So we started calling ourself 3 Chortens

 Remaining 2 Chortens were going towards Tango and Cherry monastery where these kids hijacked our bike.
 One of them liked this bike so much that he started crying when we were leaving

-As I said , Chorten no 3(me) doesn’t like climbing mountains that much but Buddhist people seem to be not interested in making monastery on plain area.
-Flat ground is scarce here and they make monasteries on the top of mountain .
+As I said, Chorten no 3(me) doesn’t like climbing mountains that much but Buddhist people seem to be not interested in making monastery on the plain area.
+Flat ground is scarce here and they make monasteries on the top of the mountain.

-From Thimphu 3 chortens went towards punakaha (via dochula pass) where one of the most beautiful dzong(kind of palace in bhutan)is located
+From Thimphu 3 Chortens went towards Punakha (via Dochula pass) where one of the most beautiful dzong(kind of palace in Bhutan)is located

-The chimi lhakhang monastery or the god of fertility.
-I still remember the first time we were in Thimphu market and saw this big penis shape wooden peaces, we were feeling shy but luckily one of the chorten is a Jat(Bhishma) who is never afraid of asking the most weird question.
+The chimi Lhakhang monastery or the god of fertility.
+I still remember the first time we were in Thimphu market and saw this big penis shape wooden pieces, we were feeling shy but luckily one of the Chorten is a Jat(Bhishma) who is never afraid of asking the weirdest question.
 From there, we came to know about this.
-This symbol has actually been worshiped across Bhutan & with its association to the temple – chimi lhakhang.
-The monk, to which this temple is dedicated to, was one of the very famous saint or rinpochey who didn’t follow the rules of society and indulged in sexual activities and drinking while doing meditation and worshiping god as well.
+This symbol has actually been worshiped across Bhutan & with its association to the temple – Chimi Lhakhang.
+The monk, to which this temple is dedicated to, was one of the very famous saint or Rinpoche who didn’t follow the rules of society and indulged in sexual activities and drinking while doing meditation and worshiping God as well.

-After traveling for few days in bhutan, it started becoming monotonous for us.
-Everywhere its almost the same.
-The type of houses, monasteries and culture.
-So 3 chortens decided not to move further of punakha and headed back to Paro to see the famous place Taktsang Monastery (to be honest, this is the only thing I knew about bhutan, before coming here).
-Its good to see snowfall from hotel but its not good to ride motorcycle in snowfall.
-But we did that too because we were 3 chortens traveling in bhutan and we managed to reach Paro.
+After traveling for few days in Bhutan, it started becoming monotonous for us.
+Everywhere it’s almost the same.
+The type of houses, monasteries, and culture.
+So 3 chortens decided not to move further of Punakha and headed back to Paro to see the famous place Taktsang Monastery (to be honest, this is the only thing I knew about Bhutan, before coming here).
+It’s good to see snowfall from the hotel but it’s not good to ride a motorcycle in snowfall.
+But we did that too because we were 3 Chortens traveling in Bhutan and we managed to reach Paro.

-Weather of Paro was better then other places but again a painful thing for me was to climb the mountain for taktsang.
+Weather of Paro was better than other places but again a painful thing for me was to climb the mountain for Taktsang.
 It took me 2 hours and 30 minutes but the view was worth all the pain

-And we came back to Jaigaon(india-bhutan border) where more than people the sound of autorikshaw made us feel like home.
-Same time Bhishma decided to quit again and mrigank was heading back home for his job.
-So I was left alone with my bike(thunderbird) and I headed towards northeast .
+And we came back to Jaigaon(India-Bhutan border) where more than people the sound of auto rickshaw made us feel like home.
+Same time Bhishma decided to quit again and Mrigank was heading back home for his job.
+So I was left alone with my bike(Thunderbird) and I headed towards the northeast.

-Northeast india is said to be unexplored place and one of the most beautiful part of country.
-Since most north east people don’t have their own manuscript , it is said that these people are great story teller.
-Which turn out to be true by the time I ended my trip, they have stories for everything.
-So I made my mind to visit all possible places here and entered into lower assam .
-My first stop was Kokrajhar, famous for its golden langoor.
-I searched a lot, asked locals, and finally found them .
-I was few meter away from them and these are not notorious like other langoor, these species are very shy and luckily I saw them closely and I made my mind to explore everything
+Northeast India is said to be an unexplored place and one of the most beautiful part of the country.
+Since most northeast people don’t have their own manuscript, it is said that these people are a great story teller.
+Which turns out to be true by the time I ended my trip, they have stories for everything.
+So I made my mind to visit all possible places here and entered into lower Assam.
+My first stop was Kokrajhar, famous for its golden langur.
+I searched a lot, asked locals, and finally found them.
+I was few meter away from them and these are not notorious like other langur, these species are very shy and luckily I saw them closely and I made my mind to explore everything

-From kokrajhar , I moved to bogaingaon and later to golpara.
+From kokrajhar, I moved to bogaingaon and later to golpara.
 Northeast India is full of surprises I must say.
 Near golpara, I visited sri sujyo pahad where one can find 1 less than 1 crore shivling over a mountain (most of them covered with forest and I could see around 100-200 of them).
-Not sure how thing happened but seems like the artist who made all these surely created a history.
+Not sure how things happened but seems like the artist who made all these surely created a history.

 moving ahead towards guwahti , I took a stop at saulkuchi known as silk capital of India.
 Most of the silk work is done here and silk being brought from mysore , one can find a silk weaving machine in almost every house.
 As they say if you pass in this village during day time you will hear the sound of machine as people are working in every house.
 I found a shop owner who was surprise to see me with bike having ladhak carrier as they have not seem anyone like me passing before.
 I told him my story and been treated like a king. the same guy gave me a tour of the village.

-But by net day evening I got a call from mechanic and he managed to make it work but not sure how much it will run.
-I gave almost everything I had to that mechanic(7000 Rupees) and left with 1500rs and a dream to see north east India.
+But by next day evening, I got a call from the mechanic and he managed to make it work but not sure how much it will run.
+I gave almost everything I had to that mechanic(7000 Rupees) and left with 1500rs and a dream to see northeast India.

 When I came back from trail, Bhishma called me again for another surprise.
 He was still at India-Bhutan border(for 15 days) as he was not interested in riding his bike till home and he wanted to travel across Meghalaya on motorcycle.
 I told him about my bike, so he suggested me to ride his bike (RE Classic ) for the next few months while I was in north east and sell my thunderbird.
 But there was a condition.
 Either I will sell his bike (RE Classic ) too after northeast trip or bring it back home riding.
 I agreed and sold my bike(RE thunderbird) to one mechanic in Shillong for 25,000 rupees as I was left with only 100 rupees in my account.
 Also I started selling travel calendar to collect some money for my trip.
 As a pleasant surprise, mostly unknown people purchased those calendars.

-Meghalaya is one of the most beautiful place in north east I must say and its safest place for women as well.
+Meghalaya is one of the most beautiful places in the northeast I must say and its safest place for women as well.
 The society here is maternal & people are usually short, living in houses which I think I always dream of.
 It was so nice to walk across different places that I realized I have walked more in Meghalaya than riding the bike.

-And as I said , in meghalaya we walked more.
-So we went for another trail where I was surprised to see the a suspension bridge made of bamboo and a waterfall which would make you submit yourself to nature.
+And as I said, in Meghalaya we walked more.
+So we went for another trail where I was surprised to see the suspension bridge made of bamboo and a waterfall which would make you submit yourself to nature.

-Also at this place, first time we met few girls who were interested in going for a ride with us but I sold my bike a day before.
-Seemed like our luck was teasing us.From mawlinglong we moved towards dawki, where water is so clean that it feels like boats are floating in air not sailing over the water.
+Also at this place, the first time we met few girls who were interested in going for a ride with us but I sold my bike a day before.
+Seemed like our luck was teasing us.From Mawlinglong we moved towards Dawki, where water is so clean that it feels like boats are floating in the air not sailing over the water.